ruxpin86/home-cooking-app-project-1/ReadMe.md

 <h1>Everything but the Kitchen Sink</h1>
 <p>Our goal with this project is to create an application where users can find recipes using the ingredients they have in their kitchen.<p>
-Users will be able to specify what meal they are cooking and their skill level, and then select ingredients that they would like to use in a recipe.
+Users will be able to specify what meal they are cooking and then select ingredients that they would like to use in a recipe.
 <hr>

-<h2><a href="#">Deployed Application</a></h2>
+<h2><a href="https://ruxpin86.github.io/home-cooking-app-project-1/">Deployed Application</a></h2>
 <hr>

 <h3>Libraries Used</h3>